jmetteUni/aurora-0-he/README.md

 This sets the grid dimensions of your application.
 They have to correspond to your grid input file where `Lm = dimension in your grid file - 2` and the same for Mm.
 The dimension of your grid file should ideally scale properly with the amount of MPI processes your application will run with.

+    NPT =  1             !
+Number of inactive passive tracers

+This activates the passive tracer representing helium input from the vent.

 From line `112`and onwards you can set the advection algorithms and the lateral boundary condition types.
 They are set as in the setup by Xu and German, 2023.
 Some of the lateral boundary conditions require a NetCDF input file for the boundary condiitons while others (like Clo = Closed or Per = Periodic) don't.
 If you want to test your setup with only analytical boundary conditions you have to adjust these.
 See for comparison the UPWELLING test case and the [wiki](https://www.myroms.org/wiki/Boundary_Conditions).

     NTIMES == 669600			!15sec×60min×24h×31d